Donders-Institute/dicom-dataflow/docker/README.md

 - directory `/scratch/data_stager`
 - access to the project storage, i.e. the `/project` directory
-- firewall opened for in-bound connectivity via ports: `3000`
+- accepting inbound connectivity via port: `3000`

 ### 2. configure the one-time password of the iRODS admin account

-The 6-digit one-time password for iRODS admin account `irods` should be provided in the file `docker/irods_otp` before you start up the containers.
+A _fresh_ 6-digit HOTP password for the iRODS admin `irods` should be provided in the file `docker/irods_otp` before you start up the containers.
+This allows stager to use the admin permission for moving/organising data within the DI-RDM system.

 ### 3. configure the username/password for accessing stager's RESTful interface